cferdinandi/adventure/content/rules.md

 	- _Wisdom._ Perceiving, Knowing, Figuring Things Out

 Armor
 : Does your character wear armor?
 If so, you'll take less damage, but will have a harder time with tasks that require _Dexterity_.
-Your _Armor Level_ is how skilled you are at using armor to protect yourself.
-Every player starts with an _Armor Level_ of 1.

 Average Damage
 : When your character uses weapons, magic, or even their hands, they cause damage. _Average Damage_ represents how powerful they are.
 Every player starts with an _Average Damage_ (or _AD_) number of 4.